TracyWu7724/Text-Summarization/README.md

 # UMich STATS 507 Coursework Project

-This repository is for the STATS 507 coursework at UMich.
+This repository is for the STATS 507 final project at UMich.

-The course is to prepare students for coding interviews in Python programming.
-It will not only cover basic modeling for data analysis, but also include deep learning algorithm applications.